 Option 3: Consolidate Your iTunes Library

 If the above doesn't work, or if the music in your iTunes library is spread across multiple folders, you will want to consolidate your library into a single folder.
 Make sure you consolidate to the folder you want Roon to watch (meaning on your NAS or USB drive), and make sure you have a backup of your media, as iTunes will move your files around.
 To consolidate your iTunes Library, follow Apple's documentation here

 If your iTunes XML is updating properly and Roon is watching a folder that contains both

 your XML and your media, you should be all set.
 If you're still having problems syncing your iTunes properly to Roon, please let us know

 Roon used to handle iTunes differently.
 Instead of using the iTunes XML to supplement the data in your file tags, Roon previously imported iTunes libraries solely based on the data in the XML.
 This worked for some simple use cases, but it also caused a lot of problems. iTunes XML's frequently contain references to files that have been deleted or moved, sometimes by the thousands--producing bad or confusing experiences in Roon.

 iTunes XML's are also not a great authority on where files are located, and in many cases iTunes installs involving network storage could not be made to work correctly.
 Moreover, that approach still left many users out in the cold.
 The iTunes XML represents a list of paths from a computer running iTunes.
-When the media and the XML and the Roon Core are all on the machine, that works OK, but many people have situations that are more complicated than that--and they were often unable to use our iTunes support at all.
+When the media and the XML and Roon Server are all on the machine, that works OK, but many people have situations that are more complicated than that--and they were often unable to use our iTunes support at all.